DealoKG/Python-Challenge/README.md

 The PyBank script analyzes financial data to provide insights such as total months, total profits/losses, average change, and the greatest increase and decrease in profits.

 #### How to Run:
-- Ensure the `budget_data,csv` file is in the specified path.
+- Ensure the `budget_data.csv` file is in the specified path.
 - Execute the script `main.py`
 - Results will be printed to the terminal and exported to `budget_analysis.csv`.